Pottery: Stoneware

-Stoneware is pottery that has been fired in a kiln at a relatively high temperature, from about 1,100 °C to 1,200 °C, and is stronger and non-porous to liquids.
+Stoneware is pottery that has been fired in a kiln at a relatively high temperature, from about 1,100 C to 1,200 C, and is stronger and non-porous to liquids.
 The Chinese, who developed stoneware very early on, classify this together with porcelain as high-fired wares.
-In contrast, stoneware could only be produced in Europe from the late Middle Ages, as European kilns were less efficient, and the right type of clay less common.
+In contrast, stoneware could only be produced in Europe from the late Middle Ages, as European kilns were less efficient, and the right type of clay was less common.
 It remained a speciality of Germany until the Renaissance.

 Stoneware is very tough and practical, and much of it has always been utilitarian, for the kitchen or storage rather than the table.
-But "fine" stoneware has been important in China, Japan and the West, and continues to be made.
+But "fine" stoneware has been important in China, Japan, and the West, and continues to be made.
 Many utilitarian types have also come to be appreciated as art.